 Reach Out 3

 Reach Out 3 expands upon the Network and FCA’s work on prevention of violent radicalization and extremism Finland and Europe: Reach Out (2016-2017) and Reach Out 2 (2017-2019).
 This project is implemented in collaboration with four cooperation cities in Finland: Helsinki, Turku, Tampere and Oulu.
 Reach Out 3 contributes to the Networks strategic objective to nationally engage duty bearers, families and youth on the prevention of violent extremism.
-The Network secretariats Senior specialist co-chairs the Youth, Families and Communities Working Group of the Radicalization Awareness Network that brings together the community of practice in European Union.
+The Network secretariats’s Senior Specialist on Preventing Violence co-chairs the Youth, Families and Communities Working Group of the Radicalization Awareness Network that brings together the community of practice in European Union.

 Call for Applications: ALLY Young Researchers Programme on Peacebuilding and Preventing Violent Extremism